 Mushrooms have both culinary and medicinal values.
-I must warn you though, there is more poisonous mushrooms than edible ones, so better master mushroom identification.
+I must warn you though, there are more poisonous mushrooms than edible ones, so better master mushroom identification.

-Turns out some flowers are edible!
+Turns out some flowers are edible and delicious, too!
 So, mix edible gardening with your homestead landscaping.

-Foraging for wild edibles is both challenging and exciting.
-Add it to your list of survival and homesteading skills!
+Foraging for wild edibles is both challenging and exciting, but productive.
+Add it to your list of homesteading and survival skills!